adrianolszewski/Useful-R-codes/ANOVA_heteroscedasticity_GLS_HC.md.md

 ## ---
 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

+# The GLS approach
-# Fit a linear model using GLS estimation
+## Fitting a linear model using GLS estimation
 ``` r
 m_gls <- gls(value ~ group,
              weights = varIdent(form = ~ 1 | group),
              data = d)
 ```

-# Do a pairwise comparison
+## Pairwise comparisons
 No adjustments for multiple comparsons - we want to see the raw numbers to see what's going on
 We also use the Satterthwaite degrees of freedom, just like the Welch t test does.